farscapian/lnplay.live/README.md

 Note: The `[quantity]` field SHOULD be used and is an integer representing ONE HOUR (recommended minimum is three hours).
 Product customizations (OPTIONAL FOR MVP) MAY be passed to the provisioning script using the [payer_note] field in the transaction (JSON expected).

+Here's how you create the BOLT12 Product Offer for Product-A, which costs 5sats/node/hour.

+`./lightning-cli.sh -k offer amount=5sat description="lnplay.live - 8 Node Environment" quantity_max=1344  issuer="lnplay.live"`

 ## A script that culls instances (OPTIONAL)

 Each LXD project name includes the expiration date (in UNIX timestamp).
 So, a script needs to be created that runs every 10 minutes that identifies expired projects and prunes them from the LXD cluster.
 This involves de-provisioning the `lnplay` instance by running [`ss-down`](https://www.sovereign-stack.org/ss-down/).

-## backend nodes

-### Issuing BOLT12 Product Offers

-Here's how you create the BOLT12 Product Offer for Product-A, which costs 5sats/node/hour.

-`./lightning-cli.sh -k offer amount=5sat description="lnplay.live - 8 Node Environment" quantity_max=1344  issuer="lnplay.live"`

 # Architecture Diagram